AdobeDocs/experience-manager-forms-cloud-service.en/help/configuring-submit-actions.md

 Enabling Server-Side Validation

 If end-user bypass those validations and submit the forms, the server again performs the validation.
 If the validation fails at server end, then the submit transaction is stopped.
-The end user is presented with the orignal form again.
+The end user is presented with the original form again.
 The captured data and submitted data are presented to the user as an error.

 ### Supporting Custom functions in Validation Expressions {#supporting-custom-functions-in-validation-expressions-br}

-At times, in case of **complex validation rules**, the exact validation script reside in custom functions and author calls these custom functions from field validation expression.
+At times, if there are **complex validation rules**, the exact validation script reside in custom functions and author calls these custom functions from field validation expression.
 To make this custom function library known and available while performing server-side validations, the form author can configure the name of AEM client library under the **Basic** tab of Adaptive Form Container properties as shown below.

 ![Supporting Custom functions in Validation Expressions](assets/clientlib-cat.png)

 Supporting Custom functions in Validation Expressions

 Author can configure customJavaScript library per adaptive form.
-In the library, only keep the reusable functions, which has dependency on jquery and underscore.js third-party libraries.
+In the library, only keep the reusable functions, which have dependency on jquery and underscore.js third-party libraries.

 ## Error handling on submit action {#error-handling-on-submit-action}